RazorPhaser/angular-tutorial/src/chapters/chapter05-template-forms.md

     * spec file (test)
     * typescript (service)
-    * updated app.module.ts to add LoginService as a provider

 Before we can make HTTP calls in our AuthService, we need to import the HttpClientModule into your AppModule